lr4d/kartothek/docs/getting_started.rst

 Since we updated the contents of ``another_df`` into the dataset with uuid ``a_unique_dataset_identifier`` and (again) didn't specify a table name, the default table was updated and ``df_again`` now effectively contains the contents of ``another_df`` appended to the contents of ``df``.

-In fact, the way :func:`kartothek.io.eager.update_dataset_from_dataframes` works, a new table (that is, a dataframe with a _different_ schema) **cannot** be added to an existing dataset with an update.
+The way dataset updates works is that new partitions can be added for a dataset as long as they have the same tables as the existing partitions.
+A `different` table **cannot** introduced into an existing dataset with an update.

-Once users have written multiple dataframes with differing schemas to a dataset, they would also need the ability to update the tables within with new data.
-The following example shows how this can be acheived.
+Once users have written multiple (named) tables to a dataset, they would also need the ability to update these tables with new data.
+Updates require that all tables of a dataset must be updated together and a subset of tables **cannot** be individually updated.

 Updating an existing dataset with new table data: